 In this age of information take over, almost everyone has their own personal blogs, podcasts on iTunes, apps on the app store, and cooking shows on YouTube.
 I’m jumping on the bandwagon with my own creation after several years of procrastination, about five or six years, give or take.
 I have been wanting to explore my creative side for a while now.

 After taking a break from work, watching several hours of inspiring tech talks, reading a ton of articles and gaining enough confidence, I decided to pen and publish my first ever blog post.
 My name is Nawaz Khan.
-I’m a Product Builder, dosa chef, and aspiring entrepreneur living in San Francisco, California.
+I’m a Product Builder, dosa chef, and aspiring entrepreneur living in New York, NY.

 My first ever blog post also happens to be my first ever “Year in review” analysis.
 I haven’t done this exercise before and I feel enormous joy to share a peek into my life in 2019 with my fellow readers and friends.
 So, where should I start?